Korean Americans: Early immigration from 1903 to 1950

+According to historian Takaki, following the annexation of Korea by Japan in 1910, Korean migrants in the United States increasingly emphasized education as a means of national survival and resistance.
+This emphasis was reflected in community institutions such as Hung Sa Dahn, founded in 1913 by Ahn Chang Ho, which promoted both educational development and nationalist ideals among Korean Americans.
+Korean immigrant communities also established Korean-language schools in cities including Sacramento, San Francisco, Riverside, and Los Angeles, viewing language education as essential to preserving cultural identity.
+Second-generation Korean Americans often attended these schools in addition to American public schools.

 Another prominent figure among the Korean immigrant community was Syngman Rhee, a Methodist.
 He came to the United States in 1904 and earned a bachelor's degree at George Washington University in 1907, a master's degree at Harvard University, and a PhD from Princeton University in 1910.
 In 1910, he returned to Korea and became a political activist.
 He later became the first president of the Republic of Korea.

 In 1903, the first group of Korean laborers came to Hawaii on January 13, now known annually as Korean American Day.
 The migration of Koreans to Hawaii can be explained by conditions in both the US and Korea.
 Koreans suffered from a series of natural disasters and heavy taxation.
 In Hawaii, plantation owners who had relied upon Chinese and Japanese labor faced a labor shortage after the Chinese Exclusion Act of 1882.
 Koreans were brought in as an alternative labor source.
 King Kojong promoted Korean immigration by establishing a Korean Department of Emigration and granting American businessmen permission to recruit Koreans for immigration to Korea.